rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

 ### backgroundColor

-Sets the backgroundColor of the Subtitles text
+Sets the `backgroundColor` style of the Subtitles text

 ```js
 Subtitles.backgroundColor(0x90000000)